CNES/S1Tiling/docs/use.rst

 - the :ref:`calibration option <Processing.calibration>` that needs to be
   ``normlim``,
-- the :ref:`directory <Paths.lia>` where LIA maps will be searched for, or produced in.
+- the :ref:`directory <Paths.map>` where LIA maps will be searched for, or produced in.